skyfox69/jsapi/README.md

 ## Jsapi DSL

-Everything needed to build an API is defined by a DSL whose vocabulary is based on OpenAPI and JSON Schema.
+Everything needed to build an API is defined by a DSL whose vocabulary bases on OpenAPI and JSON Schema.
 This DSL can be used in any controller inheriting from `Jsapi::Controller::Base` as well as any class extending `Jsapi::DSL`.
 To avoid naming conflicts with other libraries, all top-level directives start with `api_`.